 Get Inspired With More Sewing Patterns.

 And if you're wondering if our patterns are really for you, try us out with our off-the-shoulder top free sewing pattern.
 It's the perfect pattern for getting started with patterns and tutorials here at Georgette Patterns, and we think you'll love what we've made!
+Make a matching outfit sewing the tiered skirt we also offer for free download

 This digital pattern is for personal use only.
 No part of the pattern can be shared, reproduced, or resold in any format.
 Thank you so much!